• Skip to main content

 Instructions

-• Towards the end of the cooking, use a spoon to skim off any excess fat from the sauce.
+• Skim excess fat.
+In the last hour of cooking, use a spoon to skim off any excess fat from the sauce.

 Nutrition